libalpm64/Windows-Debloat-Script/README.md

 - **Lock Screen Camera Access**

 ---
-This debloat script significantly enhances privacy, removes unwanted bloatware, and improves security measures in Windows.
+This debloat script significantly enhances performance as well; it reduces the service count by a high margin.
+You can expect to see a few percentages less usage on idle.